 Interestingly over 3x as many people found AWE to be unsuccessful vs Adwords.

-So far Adwords is the favourite ahead of AWE.
+So far Adwords is the favorite ahead of AWE.

 How effective is AdWords Express at generating website traffic?